-What are the museum's s financial or fundrainin ng priorities for the next three to five years?
+What are the museum's financial or fundraining priorities for the next three to five years?
 Check all that apply.

-that apply.

 Strategic

-Building operating endowment

-Build other endowment

-Capital Campaign

-Increase cash reserves

-Increase earned income

-Reduce/eliminate debt

-Strengthen overall financial health and stability
+Building operating endowment Build other endowment Capital Campaign Increase cash reserves Increase earned income Reduce/eliminate debt Strengthen overall financial health and stability Other

-Other

-If you selected other, please describe: There is no character/word limit.
+If you selected other, please describe:

-There is no character/word limit.

 If any boxes are checked above, please comment on each briefly:

-There is no character/word limit.